timkim/voxel-workshop/aframe.md

 What I personally like about A-Frame is that it really simplifies the process of making WebVR sites.
 Without A-Frame, you would have to venture into the WebVR land and code scenes using [three.js](https://threejs.org/) or perhaps even just straight up [WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API).
 This might be fine for those who are more well versed in coding 3D, but this is quite a daunting task for those looking to wet their feet.

 ## Working with PhoneGap
 Since A-Frame is all web based, it works pretty well with PhoneGap!
-Aside from annoying CSP-issues, it should work out of the box fairly well.
+Aside from some annoying CSP-issues, it should work out of the box fairly well.
 I haven't personally seen much outside of demos of A-Frame and PhoneGap, but perhaps one of you will change that.
 Let's see some VR apps made with PhoneGap, eh?

 In this workshop, we'll clone down the `phonegap-magicavoxel-aframe-template` that has a small premade A-Frame project ready to go.
 Once your models are ready to be viewed on your phone, we'll import them into the template and then use `phonegap serve` to connect our phones to the A-Frame project.